-- 1. Washington State Office of Financial Management, Forecasting and Research Division, Intercensal Estimates of April 1 Population and Housing, 1960 2010, Version: June 23, 2016 - Data Notes: The table contained herein represents OFM's intercensal estimates of April 1 population for the state and counties.
+1. Washington State Office of Financial Management, Forecasting and Research Division, Intercensal Estimates of April 1 Population and Housing, 1960 - 2010, Version: June 23, 2016

+Data Notes: The table contained herein represents OFM's intercensal estimates of April 1 population for the state and counties.
 Intercensal estimates are estimates that are bracketed on both sides by decennial census or state-certified special census counts.
 As such, they yield a more consistent series than postcensal estimates which only reference the prior census point.
+File revised on 2016-06-23.
-File revised on 2016-06-23. - 2.
-Washington State Office of Financial Management, Forecasting and Research Division, Postcensal Estimates of Housing Units, April 1, 2010 to April 1, 2018, Version: June 26,2018 - Data Notes: The 2010 counts for total housing units represent federal census counts, special city census counts, or OFM adjusted

-- counts that control for annexations occurring between January 1 and April 1 in the decennial census year.
-Estimates of housing units by structure type for 2010 are developed using an allocation procedure based on Census 2010 Summary File 1 data, housing completion data reported by cities and counties (2000-2009), annexation census data (2000-2009), and Census 2000 Summary File 3 data.
+2. Washington State Office of Financial Management, Forecasting and Research Division, Postcensal Estimates of Housing Units, April 1, 2010 to April 1, 2019, Version: June 28,2019 cedure based on Census 2010 Summary File 1 data, housing completion data reported by cities and counties (2000-2009), annexation census data (2000-2009), and Census 2000 Summary File 3 data.
 The resulting 2010 estimates maintain the 2010 census counts of total housing units, occupied housing units, and population in housing units.
 Housing unit estimates after 2010 are developed using housing completion data reported by cities and counties (2011-present), and annexation census data (2011-present).
 Historical postcensal housing unit estimates are revised in cases where more accurate data become available.
+Last modified: 2019-06-28.

+Data Notes: The 2010 counts for total housing units represent federal census counts, special city census counts, or OFM adjusted counts that control for annexations occurring between January 1 and April 1 in the decennial census year.
+Estimates of housing units by structure type for 2010 are developed using an allocation pro-

-Last modified: 2018-06-26. - 3.
-Washington State Office of Financial Management, Forecasting and Research Division, April 1 Official Population Estimates, April 1, 2010 to April 1, 2018, Version: June 26, 2018 - Data Notes: RCW 43.62.030 states that the Office of Financial Management (OFM) shall annually determine the April 1 populations of all cities and towns of the state.
+3. Washington State Office of Financial Management, Forecasting and Research Division, April 1 Official Population Estimates, April 1, 2010 to April 1, 2018, Version: June 28, 2019

+Data Notes: RCW 43.62.030 states that the Office of Financial Management (OFM) shall annually determine the April 1 populations of all cities and towns of the state.
 OFM population estimates for cities and towns are used in state program administration and in the allocation of selected state revenues (RCW 43.62.020).
-Population estimates for counties are used to allocate revenues as specified in RCW 36.13.100 and RCW 43.62.030. - 4.
-Washington State Employment Security Department, Historical Current Employment Statistics, not seasonally adjusted, 2000 2018 Annual Averages by County, Date: November 20, 2018 - Data Notes: This data series provides monthly estimates of nonfarm employment, by industry, in Washington state.
-Job gains and losses in our monthly employment report come from this data series.
-Our Washington employment estimates are based on Current Employment Statistics (CES) data developed by the federal Bureau of Labor Statistics (BLS).
+Population estimates for counties are used to allocate revenues as specified in RCW 36.13.100 and RCW 43.62.030.

+4. Washington State Employment Security Department, Historical Current Employment Statistics, not seasonally adjusted, 2000 - 2019 Annual Averages by County, Date: October 1, 2019 of Labor Statistics (BLS).
 However, our employment estimates for Washington industries are different from those in the CES data series.
 To develop our employment estimates for Washington industries, we replace CES survey data with data from the Quarterly Census of Employment and Wages (QCEW).
 QCEW data are actual counts of employees, while CES data come from a survey of employers.
 Each month, economists estimate monthly job gains and losses based on the survey of employers (CES).
 Then, at the end of each quarter, economists revise the estimates based on actual numbers from employer tax records (QCEW).
 The process that replaces employment estimates with the actual number of job gains or losses is called benchmarking.
 While we benchmark our data quarterly, the BLS benchmarks its data only once a year.
 By benchmarking our data quarterly rather than annually, we can provide the most accurate and current information possible on Washington's economy and labor market.